I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d11_1ddiarg_videodecoderextension.md

 `ResourceCount`

 The number of elements in the <b>pResourceList</b> array.
 If <b>pResourceList</b> is <b>NULL</b>, set <b>ResourceCount</b> to zero.

+`pResourceList`

+A pointer to an array of resource handles.
+Use this member to pass Direct3D resources to the driver.

 ## Remarks
 The exact meaning of each structure member depends on the value of <b>Function</b>.